Megan Joy

-Megan Joy (born September 18, 1985, as Megan Joy Knudsen), is an American singer-songwriter and actress from Taylorsville, Utah, who was the ninth place finalist on the eighth season of American Idol.
+Megan Joy (born September 18, 1985, as Megan Joy Knudsen), formerly known as Megan Joy Corkrey, is an American singer-songwriter and actress from Sandy, Utah, who was the ninth place finalist on the eighth season of American Idol.
 Joy released her debut album, Megan Joy, on April 25, 2012.
-She currently fronts classical folk project, Bloody Cabaret, as well as indie rock band, VadaWave.
+She fronts classical folk project, Bloody Cabaret, and indie rock band, VadaWave.

-Joy was featured on the single "Another Man" by Jonny "Itch" Fox, which reached a peak position at number twelve on the Australian singles chart on August 31, and September 14, 2014.
+Joy was featured on the single "Another Man" by Jonny "Itch" Fox, which reached a peak position at number twelve on the Australian singles chart.